magento/magento2-functional-testing-framework/docs/guides/selectors.md

 In the BAD example above, we are specifying a very precise path to an input element in the DOM, starting from the very top of the document.

 Similarly, the relative XPath selector is a double forward slash `//`.
-It is used to start searching for an element anywhere in the DOM.
+It is used to start searching for an element anywhere in the DOM starting from the element preceedingly defined.
+If no element is defined before, the entire DOM is searched.

 Example:

 ```xpath
 //div[@class=’form-group’]//input[@id='user-message']
 ```

+In the GOOD example above, all <div class='form-group'/> elements in the DOM are matched first, and then all <input id='user-message'/> with <div class='form-group'/> as one of its parents is matched.
+Doesn't matter if the parent is anywhere up in the parent hierarchy.

 #### Parent Selectors